 Each day that riparian assessment field measurements are made the stage of the stream, lake, or river should be recorded.
 This is done by reading the level of water on a staff gage.
-Enter the staff gage height on the field datasheet in the Physical Habitat Characterization Form (SOP B.4, RD[10], and RD[11]).
+Enter the staff gage height on the mobile device or the field datasheet in the Physical Habitat Characterization Form (SOP B.4, RD[10], and RD[11]).